jerdog/demystifying-devex-slidev/slides.md

 Developer Experience (DevEx) should be a shared responsibility across teams.
 Encourage teams to prioritize DevEx by embedding it in the organization's culture.
 And it MUST be modeled from the top.

 Strategies:
-- Appoint DevEx Champions in every team to gather feedback and drive improvements.
+[click]- Appoint DevEx Champions in every team to gather feedback and drive improvements.
-- Establish feedback loops through regular surveys and direct input from developers.
+[click]- Establish feedback loops through regular surveys and direct input from developers.
 -->

 ---